Measurement, self-similarity, and TNT equivalence of blasts from exploding wires: Shock wave radius, TNT equivalence, and upscaling

 \subsection{Blast upscaling}

 It is interesting to explore how the (reduced-scale) blasts generated by exploding aluminum wires can be scaled to represent a full-scale prototype explosion.
-To achieve this, we leverage the scaling laws developed by \citet{masi2020scaling} and consider three different values for the geometric scaling factor of the model, denoted as $\lambda \equiv l/L$, where $l$ is the characteristic length of the model (in this case, $D$), and $L$ is the corresponding length in the full-scale prototype.
-For example, given a specific $\lambda$, the upscaled stand-off distance in the prototype is $L = D/\lambda$.
+To achieve this, we leverage the scaling laws developed by \citet{masi2020scaling} for the rigid-body response of structures subjected to blast loads (cf. \cite{masi2019rocking,masi2020discrete}).
+The scaling laws consider both geometric and mass scaling by means of the geometric scale factor, $\lambda = {D}/{L}$, and the density scale factor, $\gamma = {\tilde{\rho}}/{\rho}$, where $L$ and $\rho$ are the characteristic length and density of the full-scale structure, i.e., the prototype, while $D$ and $\tilde{\rho}$ denote the corresponding reduced-scale structure's quantities, i.e., the model.
+The scaling is obtained by requiring the self-similarity of the impulse under the assumption of impulsive blast loads.
+This yields the scaling factor for the TNT mass, $\lambda_m = {m}^{\textrm{e}}_{\textrm{TNT}}/{M}^{\textrm{e}}_{\textrm{TNT}}$, that is obtained by solving the following non-linear equation:

+where $Z_{\textrm{TNT}}$ is the TNT mass-based scaled distance in the prototype, and $\tilde{i}_{\textrm{ow}}$ and ${i}_{\textrm{ow}}$ are respectively the model and the prototype scaled impulse peaks, computed from the best-fit interpolations of TNT blasts.
+Originally the scaling laws account the reflected impulse; however, here, we consider the incident impulse for the sake of simplicity.
+Also, notice that when $\lambda_Z=1$, the above equation results in the conventional Hopkinson-Cranz similarity law (for more details, we refer to \cite{masi2020scaling}).\\

-Figure \ref{fig:Mp_pso} presents the upscaling relationship between the TNT equivalent mass in the prototype, $M^e_{\textrm{TNT}}$, and the actual mass in the model, $m^e_{\textrm{TNT}}$, for both TNT equivalence factors.
+Here, we assume a unit mass scaling and several geometric scaling factors, i.e., $\sfrac{1}{70}\leq \lambda \leq \sfrac{1}{40}$.
+Figure \ref{fig:Mp_pso} presents the upscaling relationship between the TNT equivalent mass in the prototype, $M^{\textrm{e}}_{\textrm{TNT}}$, and the actual mass in the model, $m^{\textrm{e}}_{\textrm{TNT}}$, for both TNT equivalence factors ($\kappa_{\textrm{p}}$ and $\kappa_{\textrm{t}}$).
 These results represent the proof of concept for the current study, demonstrating how reduced-scale experiments using exploding wires could be employed to investigate blast effects on structures.